-When it’s fall (ya’ll) 😆 everybody goes bonkers for pumpkin spice, and these keto pumpkin muffins should definitely be in your saved + often-used recipe collection.
+When it’s fall (ya’ll) 😆 everybody goes bonkers for pumpkin spice, and these keto pumpkin muffins, which are anti-inflammatory, gluten-free, and sugar-free, should definitely be in your saved + often-used recipe collection.

 The only thing is… when we think of ‘cozy’ things, it usually veers in dramatically different directions: Either heavier soups and stews (savory), or warm, sweet breads (sweets direction).

 Lucky for you, I’ve got the sweet covered with a fiber-filled, pumpkin-spice loaded muffin that is sugar-free, and also has the added benefit of being a great after-dinner snack (if you add on the pumpkin seeds–they contain melatonin. 😉)

 Now, I know some of us like stevia, some prefer erythritol, some like monk-fruit, and on and on.
 So I put 2 options in the directions to accommodate for either choice, because that one option will determine baking time.

 Cozy Keto Pumpkin Muffins